The Power of Regularization in Solving Extensive-Form Games: Regularized Counterfactual Regret Minimization ( Reg-CFR )

 \emph{Counterfactual regret minimization} is the most widely used solution framework in EFGs in the past decades, and has achieved many successes including defeating the professional human player in Texas Hold'em \citep{brown2018superhuman-libratus, brown2019superhuman-pluribus}.
 Through the framework, the (global) regret of the EFG in~\eqref{external-regret} can be minimized by minimizing the {\it local regret} in each information set separately.

 To describe the regret decomposition framework in its full generality, we first introduce some additional notation. $W^h(\bz)$ is the value at the treeplex rooted at information set $h$ of the player $h$ belongs to when both players play according to $\bz$.
-For any $h\in\cH^\cX$\kz{where did we define $\cH^\cX$?}, $W^h(\bz)$ can be recursively defined as
+For any $h\in\cH^\cX$, $W^h(\bz)$ can be recursively defined as